-- i) Currency risk The Company has no funds held in a foreign currency, and as a result, is not exposed to significant currency risk on its financial instruments at period-end. - ii) Interest rate risk Interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
+- i) Currency risk The Company has no funds held in a foreign currency, and as a result, is not exposed to significant currency risk on its financial instruments at year-end. - ii) Interest rate risk Interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
 Interest earned on cash is at nominal interest rates, and therefore, the Company does not consider interest rate risk to be significant.
-The Company has no interest-bearing financial liabilities.
+The Company has no interest-bearing financial liabilities. - iii) Other price risk Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market prices, other than those arising from interest rate risk.
+The Company is not exposed to significant other price risk.